-1. GENERAL PRINCIPLES 2
+1. GENERAL PRINCIPLES

 2. MANAGEMENT SYSTEM 2

 2.1.
-Group Level 2.2.
-Business Divisions and line functions 2.3.
-Administration of legal entities 4
+GROUP LEVEL 2.2.
+BUSINESS DIVISIONS AND LINE FUNCTIONS 2.3.
+ADMINISTRATION OF LEGAL ENTITIES.
+4

 3. GENERAL MEETING OF SHAREHOLDERS 4

 4. BOARD OF DIRECTORS 5

 4.1.
-Members of the Board of Directors as of 19 March 2013 4.2.
-Independence of the Board members 4.3.
-Meetings of Board of Directors and Board's right to receive information 4.4.
-Charter of the Board of Directors 5 5
+MEMBERS OF THE BOARD OF DIRECTORS AS OF 24 MARCH 2015 4.2.
+INDEPENDENCE OF THE BOARD MEMBERS 5 6

 5. COMMITTEES OF THE BOARD OF DIRECTORS 6

 5.1.
-Members of the Board Committees 6
+Members of the Board Committees 5.2.
+Meetings of the Board Committees 5.3.
+Charters of the committees 7

 6. PRESIDENT AND CEO 8

-7. OTHER EXECUTIVES 8
+7. OTHER EXECUTIVES 9

-8. REMUNERATION STATEMENT 8
+8. REMUNERATION STATEMENT 9

 8.1.
-REMUNERATION PRINCIPLES 8.2.
-REMUNERATION OF THE BOARD OF DIRECTORS 8.3.
-REMUNERATION OF THE PRESIDENT AND CEO AND THE COMPANY'S OTHER EXECUTIVES 8.4.
-MANAGEMENT REMUNERATIONS TOTAL 9 9
+DECISION-MAKING PROCEDURES AND MAIN PRINCIPLES OF REMUNERATION

-9. INTERNAL CONTROL, RISK MANAGEMENT AND INTERNAL AUDIT 12
+9. INTERNAL CONTROL, RISK MANAGEMENT AND INTERNAL AUDIT

 9.1.
-Internal control principles 9.2.
-Risk management in the Orion Group 9.3.
-Control measures 12
+INTERNAL CONTROL PRINCIPLES 9.2.
+RISK MANAGEMENT IN THE ORION GROUP 9.3.
+CONTROL MEASURES 13

-10. INSIDER ADMINISTRATION 18
+10. INSIDER ADMINISTRATION

-11. AUDIT 19
+11. AUDIT

 11.1.
-Remuneration of Auditor 19
+REMUNERATION OF AUDITOR 20

-12. SHAREHOLDINGS IN ORION CORPORATION OF THE BOARD OF DIRECTORS AND THE EXECUTIVE MANAGEMENT BOARD
+12. SHAREHOLDINGS IN ORION CORPORATION OF THE BOARD OF DIRECTORS AND THE EXECUBOARD

-13. INTRODUCTIONS OF THE MEMBERS OF THE BOARD OF DIRECTORS 21
+13. INTRODUCTIONS OF THE MEMBERS OF THE BOARD OF DIRECTORS 22

-14. INTRODUCTIONS OF THE EXECUTIVE MANAGEMENT BOARD MEMBERS 25
+14. INTRODUCTIONS OF THE EXECUTIVE MANAGEMENT BOARD MEMBERS